gl4diator/Mimo-Maze/README.md

 Install the custom font from "font" directory for a properly and specific design.

-The application can be run with the command prompt: python.exe mimo.py (in the game directory)
+The application can be run in the command prompt with the following command: python.exe mimo.py (in the game directory)

 https://github.com/gl4diator/Mimo-Maze